 As enterprises make the leap to the Public Cloud, some security problems disappear, but organizations need to solve some new ones.
 The public cloud is a highly dynamic environment, with rapid deployment of infrastructure and apps the norm, and infinitely scalable services everywhere.
-Traditionally, Intrusion Detection and Prevention Systems (IDS/IPS) provide real-time protection against network attacks, exploits, and exposures in application code and operating systems that workloads run on.
+Traditionally, Intrusion Detection and Prevention Systems (IDS/IPS) provides real-time protection against network attacks, exploits, and exposures in application code and operating systems that workloads run on.
 But is IDS/IPS still relevant?
+We take a look at network-based IDS/IPS in the cloud for AWS, Azure, GCP, and OCI.

 Some things to consider: